Singarayakonda

 Singarayakonda is a town in Prakasam district of the Indian state of Andhra Pradesh.
 It is the mandal headquarters of Singarayakonda mandal.
 Singarayakonda is located at sea level.
 It is spread across 10 Grama panchayats.
-It is under Kandukur Revenue division.
-Singarayakonda is located 30 kilometers from Ongole.
-This is situated on the NH-5 Highway and has a connectivity of the Railway line between Vijayawada and Chennai.
+It is under Ongole Revenue division.
+Singarayakonda is located 27 kilometers from Ongole.
+This is situated on the NH-65 Highway and has a connectivity of the Railway line between Vijayawada, vishakapatnam, Bangalore, Hyderabad, Kerala,and Chennai.
 This gives highest revenue than any other station in this line of South Central Railway in the Prakasam district.
 This also has been the center for transportation for all the nearby villages which are located around a distance of the 15 km from this place.

 History

 Sri Varaha Lakshmi Narasimha Swamy Temple Singarayakonda is one of the Holy abodes of Lord Narasimha Swamy.

 As per the legends, this region was ruled by Demon Kharasura, who established a vast Kharati Dynasty.
 He was an ardent devotee of Lord Narasimha who used to visit this place daily for Lord Narasimha Darshan.
 One day, when Kharasura requested the Lord for a boon, Narasimha replied him that he would grant the boon in his Rama Avatar (An Incarnation of Lord Vishnu).
 Angered Kharasura started interrupting Yajnas and Homam of the Sages.
 When Rama exiled him from the kingdom, during his journey towards the south, Sages requested Rama to guard their Yajna.
 When Rama came across Kharasura who a devotee of Narasimha, Rama installed and offered prayers to Lord Narasimha before killing the demon.